MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 1. A community admin can add a guest to a Yammer community by entering the email address of the guest in the **Add Member** panel of the community.

 2. The guest receives a welcome email message.
-This message includes information about the Yammer community and Yammer network to which the user is being invited to, as well as the name of the community admin inviting the guest.
+This message includes information about the Yammer community and Yammer network to which the user is being invited to, and the name of the community admin inviting the guest.
 The guest must accept the invitation by selecting **Go To Community** in the email message before accessing the Yammer community.

     ![Yammer AAD B2B external message.](../media/yammer-aad-b2b-external-message.png)